MRazaKazmi/MRazaKazmi/README.md

 - 👋 Hi there, I’m Raza Kazmi and am a Data Engineer, based in Toronto, Canada.

--  I’m passionate about architecting and building reliable and performant data platforms, which enable different business stakeholders to make sense of the data chaos which exists within the business.
+-  I’m passionate about architecting and building reliable, performant and maintainable data platforms, which enable different business stakeholders to make sense of the data chaos which exists within the business.

 - I’m currently learning DevOps Engineering.